 If you ever need to create a Windows application and you use a Mac as your only workstation, it’s possible to run Windows 10 alongside macOS, read on to find out how.

 In order to create Windows apps, you will need to install Windows 10 and Visual Studio on your Mac.
 However, installing them directly on the hardware is not something I’d recommend.
+In case you want to dive deeper into the reasons, I suggest contacting PC and mobile development specialists for a consultation.

 What Desktop Virtualization Program to Use?